-Cat acne often occurs on the cat’s chin and lips.
-Lesions may appear like blackheads, whiteheads and red bumps.
+Learn to spot the problem quickly, because cat acne can worsen if untreated.
+Cat acne often occurs on the cat’s chin and lips but can occur anywhere on your cat’s body.
 Many cases are mild and often require no treatment.
-However other cases may be more severe resulting in swelling, tenderness and hair loss.
+However, other cases may be more severe, resulting in swelling, tenderness, and hair loss.

 What Causes Cat Acne?